cryptopunksnotdead/punks.journal/sorry-sorry-sorry.md

 > Why why why do do do you you you write write write like like like this this this?

 Sometimes repeating helps to highlight the message.
-Example from the Comma-Separated Values (CSV) RFC 4180 Memo (see <https://www.ietf.org/rfc/rfc4180.txt>) cited above:
+Let's try as an example the Comma-Separated Values (CSV) RFC 4180 Memo (see <https://www.ietf.org/rfc/rfc4180.txt>) cited above: